caicloud/cyclone/docs/caicloud-yml-reference.md

 Cyclone supports launching separate, ephemeral Docker containers as part of the integration process.
 This is useful, for example, if you require a database for running your tests.

-The service conatienrs and integration container are in one network mode, so integration container could resolve the service names to the service containers.
+The service conatienrs and the integration container are in one network mode, so integration container could resolve the service names to the service containers.
 If you want to communicate with these containers, just use their names and the ports as endpoints.

 ```yml
 integration: